 Having another male god in the house made me territorial.
-Not to mention he’s a titan.
-There are only a few titans I trust.
+Not to mention he was a titan.
+There are only a few titans I trusted.
 The fact I hadn’t made my mind up yet about Pro put me on edge, especially since he was with Atë.
 Atë shut the door behind him, her eyes going to what was in his hands.

 “Are those flowers?”
 Atë’s words echoed off the monitor and from downstairs as she blushed.